chuanjiesun/network_device_default_credentials_collection/data_collections/mssql/README.md

-this is a example dataset for SQLSERVER research last year.it contains IP,PORT,DATA
+this is a example dataset for SQLSERVER research last year. it contains IP,PORT,DATA